We are currently hiring for multiple positions. You can view the position overviews and requirements below.

 Compensation and Benefits:

 SUMC offers a salary and benefits package competitive with similar non-profit organizations in California and Illinois.
-Starting salary will be between $50,000 and $62,500.
-Benefits include a healthy offering of paid time off; employer-provided medical, dental, vision, and life insurance policies with employer contributions; 401k retirement plan; transit benefits; professional development stipends; and a 4-day week flex schedule.
+Starting salary will be between $50,000 and $67,000.
+Benefits include substantial paid time off; hybrid remote/in-office work location model; employer-provided medical, dental, vision, disability, and life insurance policies with employer contributions; 401k retirement plan; transit benefits; Employee Assistance Program; and an annual professional development stipend.

-The Shared-Use Mobility Center is an independent nonprofit organization dedicated to inclusion in transportation, and we strive to reflect that mission in the composition of our staff.
-Black, Indigenous, People of Color (BIPOC), LGBTQ+, women, and older adult candidates are especially encouraged to submit applications.
+The Shared-Use Mobility Center is an independent non-profit organization dedicated to inclusion in transportation, and we strive to reflect that mission in the composition of our staff.
+Black, Indigenous, People of Color (BIPOC) candidates are especially encouraged to submit applications, and we look forward to learning about the diverse experiences that can inform your work at SUMC.

-The Shared-Use Mobility Center is an Equal Opportunity Employer that does not discriminate against any employee or job applicant.
+The Shared-Use Mobility Center is an Equal-Opportunity Employer that does not discriminate against any employee or job applicant.
 Employment opportunities at SUMC are based upon one’s qualifications and capabilities to perform the essential functions of a particular job.
-All employment candidates are considered without regard to: race, color, religion, sex, sexual orientation, gender, national origin, disability, age, pregnancy, childbirth or related medical conditions, genetics, marital status, veteran status, or, any other characteristic protected by law.
-This policy applies to all terms and conditions of employment, including, but not limited to hiring, termination, promotion, transfer, layoff, leave of absence, compensation, and training.
+All employment candidates are considered without regard to race, color, religion, sex, sexual orientation, gender, national origin, disability, age, pregnancy, childbirth, genetics, marital status, veteran status, or, any other characteristic protected by law.
+This policy applies to all terms and conditions of employment, including, but not limited to, hiring, termination, promotion, transfer, layoff, leave of absence, compensation, and training.

 How to Apply:

-Applications received through October 21st, 2022 will be reviewed on a rolling basis.
+Applications received through April 21, 2024 will be reviewed on a rolling basis, so applicants are encouraged to apply at their earliest opportunity.

-Please apply here.
-We encourage candidates to discuss their personal connections to transportation equity in their cover letter.
-No phone calls please.
+We encourage candidates to discuss their personal connection to transportation equity in their cover letter.